 The law states that for a couple to seek a divorce, they must first be separated for a period of 12 months and that the relationship has gone beyond the point of being salvageable.

-Although the Family Law Act 1975 makes this statement, that doesn’t mean you and your partner have to physically be separated and living at different addresses for a year before getting a divorce.
+Although the Family Law Act 1975 makes this statement, that doesn’t mean you and your partner have to physically be separated and live at different addresses for a year before getting divorced.

 In the Brisbane area, call the compassionate and experienced team at Aylward Game Solicitors.

 What is the minimum period of separation required for a couple to seek a divorce?